Get the Sound: Steve Vai's Guitar Gear (updated for December 2024)

 Guitar fans across the world routinely fill up entire online forums with discussion and speculation on just how Vai manages to achieve the frequently other-worldly sounds that jump from his fingers.
 Whole books are written about the man’s 12-hour practice regimes, whilst his own book on music theory, Vaideology, is a best-seller.
 He’s massively influential, highly creative and reliably left-of-centre.

-Ibanez JEM7V
+Ibanez JEM7VP

-It’s the iconic one, isn’t it?
-Steve’s number one guitar over the years has been EVO, one of 4 White JEMs made for Steve by Ibanez in 1992.
+Steve’s number one guitar over the years has been EVO, one of 4 original white JEM prototypes made for Steve by Ibanez.
 They were identical production line guitars, not custom shop models as some believe!
 The JEM had been around for 5 years at that point, in colours like Shocking Pink and Inverness Green.
-This new run was supposed to be more...mainstream.
+This new run was supposed to be somewhat more mainstream, without losing any of those signature eccentricities.
 Steve decided on White with Gold hardware and Ibanez produced four guitars for him.
 He played them all equally, but the story gets a little more interesting when we talk about the pickups...

-(Ibanez JEM 7VWH, Steve's number one guitar)
+(Ibanez JEM 7VP, today's production model version of Steve's number one guitar, EVO)

 Steve was also talking to DiMarzio about a signature pickup.
 In order to decide from his shortlist of possible pickup contenders, Vai had a different one installed in each of the four white JEMs.
 Since he was, at that time, moving through a fascination with Harley Davidson motorcycles, he opted to tell one guitar apart from the next by naming them after Harley engines and marking up the guitar accordingly with a Sharpie.

-One of these engines was called Evolution, and that happened to be not only the pickup Steve preferred, but also the guitar.
-As Steve himself says: “There was something about Evo that I responded to.
+“There was something about Evo that I responded to.
 Even though she was technically exactly like every other production model guitar, there was something about her touch and sound that moved me.
 To this day, whenever I see her, my heart goes pitter-patter.
 Regardless of what is going on in my life, highs or lows, Evo is always a tender sanctuary”.

 So, what makes the JEM different from other guitars?